Florida State Road 546: History

-When Interstate 4 was built between Plant City and Lakeland beginning in the late-1950's, it also included a connecting spur to Swindell Road which at the time was designated Florida State Road 600A, a route number also assigned to Manhattan Avenue and Henderson Boulevard in Southwest Tampa.
+When Interstate 4 was built between Plant City and Lakeland beginning in the late-1950s, it also included a connecting spur to Swindell Road which at the time was designated Florida State Road 600A, a route number also assigned to Manhattan Avenue and Henderson Boulevard in Southwest Tampa.
 The route was extended east of US 98 towards the southwestern shores of Lake Parker into what is today East Gary Road (unmarked Florida State Road 600).
 By 1961, US 92 was realigned onto the segment east of Florida State Road 517 (formerly Florida State Road 600B), and included SR 517 itself.
 During that time, US 92 and 98 were overlapped with one another between North Florida Avenue and Lake Parker Avenue, and the hidden state roads 600A and 700 also overlapped.
 I-4 was extended east of the western terminus of the route to Orlando by 1962.

 At some point, the name of the entire road was changed to Lakeland Memorial Boulevard, and later simply Memorial Boulevard.
-By the mid-1980's the official designations were SR 600A for the connecting segment and SR 546 with hidden SR 600A east of the connector.
+By the mid-1980s the official designations were SR 600A for the connecting segment and SR 546 with hidden SR 600A east of the connector.
 Before the 20th century was over, all of SR 600A became part of SR 546.
 The overlap between US 92 and US 98 was disestablished in 2005 when US 98 was realigned along US Business Route 98, and then Florida State Road 548 further south within the city.
 Hidden Florida State Road 700 still exists along this trajectory.
 The original interchange with I-4 was an eastbound only off-ramp with a westbound only flyover ramp.
-In the mid-2000's, it was converted into a diamond interchange as part of a widening project for the interstate.
+In the mid-2000s, it was converted into a diamond interchange as part of a widening project for the interstate.